IP Phone Services

 Note If Standard LRGs are already deployed for the emergency route pattern, and if the home and visiting clusters use the same emergency dial string, use of the Adjunct CSS is not required.

-For detailed EMCC call processing examples and configuration, refer to the Extension Mobility Cross Cluster information in the latest version of the
+For detailed EMCC call processing examples and configuration, refer to the Extension Mobility Cross Cluster information in the latest version of the Feature Configuration Guide for Cisco Unified Communications Manager, available at

 All media resources except for RSVP agents are allocated from the home cluster according to the media resource group list of the device pool assigned to the visiting phone.
 Conferencing, transcoding, and music on hold all function as normal, with the difference being that media is streaming between the visiting phone and media resources across (typically) a WAN separating the home and visiting clusters.
 When an EMCC logged-in user makes a call that requires use of an RSVP agent, the Unified CM EMCC logic is able to determine it is a visiting phone, and it sends a resource request across the EMCC SIP trunk to the remote cluster to which the visiting phone belongs.
 The device name of the visiting phone is included in this request, which enables the visiting cluster to verify the RSVP agent media resources that are normally assigned to this visiting phone and to allocate its use for the call.